tewarid/tewarid.github.io/_posts/2014/2014-01-17-mac-os-x-tips.md

 tags:
 ---

-This is an ever expanding list of tips for MacOS
+This is an ever expanding list of tips for Mac OS X

 * Go to a folder in Finder